Whether it’s a Singapore stopover or an action-packed family holiday, there’s no denying that the Little Red Dot is one of our favourite destinations.

-While we don’t know all the details about the Hong Kong-Singapore travel bubble yet, we’ve already started planning a well-earned family holiday!
-No-one knows the city like the locals, so we asked the team over at Sassy Mama Singapore to give us all the info on where to eat, what to do and where to stay with kids.
+While there is a friendly rivalry between Singapore and Hong Kong, there’s no denying that it is a super fun stopover (or standalone holiday destination) to visit with kids.
+No one knows the city like the locals, so we asked the team over at Sassy Mama Singapore to give us all the info on where to eat, what to do and where to stay with the family.

 There’s so much fun on offer for families in Singapore.
 You can visit the showstopper Gardens by the Bay, take the kids to the Singapore Zoo, run wild outdoors in the many free playgrounds then feast at kid-friendly cafés before hitting more attractions.
 There’s really something for everyone no matter your interests; culture, nature, relaxing, restaurant-hopping or something more energetic!